HaugrNet/eds/README.md

 ### Local Container

-By adding the accessories/release/bin directory in your path, you can take advantage of the provided Payara or WildFly scripts to help configure & deploy a local EDS instance using your existing container.
+By adding the accessories/release/bin directory in your path, you can take advantage of the provided WildFly script to help configure & deploy a local EDS instance using your existing container.

 ### Build from scratch

-**Developers only**: If you want to build from the source, run these steps to create the deployable WAR packages for either Payara or WildFly:
+**Developers only**: If you want to build from the source, run these steps to create the deployable WAR package for WildFly:

 ```
 cd [ /path/to/eds/sources ]